adimyth/object_detection/README.md

 ### Step 10 (Creating a pbtxt file)
 * Tensorflow requires us to map a class to a label.
-So, inside training directory, add object-detection.pbtxt:
+So, inside training directory, create a file `object-detection.pbtxt` and add the following content in it:
 ```
 item {
   id: 1